gerrymoeis/PRPs-agentic-eng/IMPROVED_WORKFLOW.md

 ---

-## Phase 0: Project Kickstart & Onboarding
+## Phase 0: Project Onboarding & Analysis

 **Goal:** To align the AI agent with the project's existing structure, standards, and history.